 Moline, Illinois: This is one part of the country I’ve never traveled to, but according to the OffbeatTravel.com folks, it’s “John Deere Central,” with opportunities for kids of all ages to climb up humongous pieces of farm equipment around town.

 Taos, New Mexico: I was last in Taos about 12 years ago.
 Browsing the galleries, admiring the scenery, visiting the ancient Taos Pueblo and eating lots of yummy Southwestern food are all great memories of my visit to this high-altitude town.
 I hope to go back sometime soon!
+While you’re in the state, maybe make a stop in Roswell, New Mexico too!

 Pin for later!